Nowpngs/juce-webview-testing-poc/README.md

 ## Coding Standard

 This project uses `clang-format` to maintain a consistent coding standard.
-To apply the coding standard to all `.cpp` and `.h` files in the plugin and test directories, follow these steps:
+To apply the coding standard to all `.cpp` and `.h` files in the plugin directories, follow these steps:

 1. **Install clang-format**